 While international arrivals in Cambodia have been severely affected by the pandemic, the arrival of some 1,066 Chinese businessmen over the past three weeks shows some signs of recovery.
 In March 2020, Cambodia welcomed just 223,400 international arrivals—a 64.7 percent drop from the March 2019 figures—but April 2020 saw a 99.1 percent drop from the previous year, with just 4,841 foreigners recorded as arriving by the Ministry of Tourism, who added that data for May 2020 is not yet available.

-“In the first four months of 2020, there were more than 1.6 billion international tourists, a decrease of about 52 percent compared to the same period in 2019,” said Top Sopheak, a spokesperson for the Ministry of Tourism.
+“In the first four months of 2020, there were more than 1.6 million international tourists, a decrease of about 52 percent compared to the same period in 2019,” said Top Sopheak, a spokesperson for the Ministry of Tourism.

 “Due to the COVID-19 crisis, the international tourism situation has remained largely unchanged, but the local tourist movement has been active with people traveling to destinations that are particularly popular in the coastal and ecotourism regions,” he said, adding that Siem Reap has seen signs of a domestic tourism revival.